VICMEND/ECE455-Project2/README.md

-Dead-line driven scheduler using RTOS
+Dead-line driven scheduler using RTOS for ECE-455 at UVIC